thivatm/thivatm/README.md

 ### Hey There Thiva Here! 👋

 - 🔭 Always fueled by my passion
-- 🤖 Learning AI
-- 💬 Let's Talk Dev @thiva_mahen (Twitter)
-- 📫 How to reach me: thivagartm@gmail.com
+- 📫 How to reach me: thivagar.mahen@gmail.com
 - ⚡ Fun fact: 404!